American Engineering Group Case Study

 Tod Skinner, President

-The ShoreTel platform proves to be a better value than that of competitors
+The Mitel platform proves to be a better value than that of competitors

 “WHEN A CALL COMES IN, THE ORACLE DATABASE DECIPHERS WHERE TO DIRECT THE CALL.
 WITH SALESPEOPLE IN SIX STATES, IT’S IMPORTANT TO ROUTE THOSE CALLS TO THE RIGHT PEOPLE."

 With business in multiple locations around the world, conference calling is a frequently used function.
-Prior to the ShoreTel installation, AEG paid for a third-party conference bridge server, which it was able to eliminate because the ShoreTel conference bridge serves the same purpose and is more efficient.
+Prior to the Mitel installation, AEG paid for a third-party conference bridge server, which it was able to eliminate because the Mitel conference bridge serves the same purpose and is more efficient.

-“I think you get a lot more value from a ShoreTel phone system than from competing systems.
-When you factor in reliability, ease of implementation, ease of maintenance and extendibility, ShoreTel is a no-brainer,” says Skinner.
+“I think you get a lot more value from a Mitel phone system than from competing systems.
+When you factor in reliability, ease of implementation, ease of maintenance and extendibility, Mitel is a no-brainer,” says Skinner.

 “I THINK YOU GET A LOT MORE VALUE FROM A SHORETEL PHONE SYSTEM THAN FROM COMPETING SYSTEMS.
 WHEN YOU FACTOR IN RELIABILITY, EASE OF IMPLEMENTATION, EASE OF MAINTENANCE AND EXTENDIBILITY, SHORETEL IS A NOBRAINER.”